-Al-Gharrafah released 250 Houbara birds in Farah
+Al-Gharrafah Foundation released 250 Houbara birds in Farah

-These birds were released in the plains of Farah province in the presence of Sheikh Ali bin Abdullah Al-Thani, head of Al-Gharafah Foundation, Hafez Aziz-ul-Rahman, head of Afghanistan’s National Environmental Protection Agency, and several domestic and foreign media.
+These birds were released in the plains of Farah province in the presence of Sheikh Ali bin Abdullah Al-Thani, head of Al-Gharrafah Foundation, Hafez Aziz-ul-Rahman, head of Afghanistan’s National Environmental Protection Agency, and several domestic and foreign media.

-Sheikh Ali bin Abdullah Al-Thani, the head of Al-Gharafah Foundation, noted that this year, this Organization tried to release 200 birds from Afghanistan and 50 birds from Qatar together in this area so that the birds can breed here.
+Sheikh Ali bin Abdullah Al-Thani, the head of Al-Gharrafah Foundation, noted that this year, this Organization tried to release 200 birds from Afghanistan and 50 birds from Qatar together in this area so that the birds can breed here.
 He added: “In the coming years, we expect to release more of these birds in our agricultural farm in the field of propagation, breeding, and finally in nature.”

 Hafez Aziz-ul-Rahman, head of Afghanistan’s National Environmental Protection Agency, thanked the activities of Al-Gharrafah Foundation in Farah Province, adding that the establishment of various projects in the province by Al-Gharrafa Foundation was effective in improving the situation of the people and called for the continuation of this trend.